Twigonometry/Cybersecurity-Notes/README.md

 # Cybersecurity Notes
-My Markdown notes for all things cybersecurity
+My Markdown notes for all things cybersecurity.
+Best viewed in Obsidian.

 Read on to find out how to install this repository, and where to start finding the information you need.